Frozen Embryo Transfer (FET)

 Frozen Embryo Transfer Treatment Procedures

 The duration of FET treatments vary by patient; in general, most patients fall into the three- to four-week range.
-The number of embryos transferred depends on several factors: patient age, embryo quality, and the number of embryos available after the thawing process.
+The number of embryos transferred depends on several factors: patient age (learn more about IVF after 40) here, embryo quality, and the number of embryos available after the thawing process.
 Again, speaking in general terms, our fertility experts prefer to thaw one more embryo than was transferred in the fresh cycle.

 Embryos are thawed individually until there are enough available to complete the transfer process as described above.
 For example, if a patient needs three embryos transferred, initially three will be thawed, and depending on the survival rate, more will be thawed until three viable embryos are obtained.
 Embryos will be allowed to grow out one or two days after thaw.